 Signal I/O Description PORTx[31:0] I/O External interrupt.
-State meaning te meaning Asserted-pin is logic 1.
+External interrupt.
+State meaning Asserted-pin is logic 1.
 Negated-pin is logic 0.
 Timing Assertion-may occur at any time and can assert asynchronously to the system clock.
 Negation-may occur at any time and can assert asynchronously to the system clock.